stuccopotamus/Where-to-next/README.md

 Visualizations were created in Tableau Public, accessible here.

 ### Data Limitations
-- No visa/travel restriction data included
-- No local event seasonality
+- No travel restrictions or visa related issues
-- Data reflects average values, not peak/off-peak variance
+- Data is limited to yearly temperatures, it does not consider seasonality
+- Ratings categories are arbitrary do not account for each singular travelers' preferences

 ## Key Questions

-This project is structured around three main questions:
-	1. Which cities rank highest overall when budget, ratings, and climate are considered together?
+1. Which cities rank highest and lowest overall when budget, ratings, and climate are considered together?
+2. What characteristics do top-ranked cities share?
-	2. What characteristics do bottom-ranked cities share?
+3. What characteristics do bottom-ranked cities share?
-	3. Can PCA reveal clusters of similar travel destinations?

 ## Key Findings

 The PCA transformation revealed clear patterns among global travel destinations:
-	•	Top 10 Cities:
+- Top 10 Cities:
-	•	Destinations like Sydney, Florianópolis, Crete, and Funchal stood out for combining excellent traveler ratings with strong climate scores.
+	- Highest-rated travel destinations stood out for combining excellent traveler ratings with strong climate scores.
-	•	Notably, all top cities had the lowest possible budget score (1–2), meaning they are among the most affordable in the dataset.
-	•	Climate and ratings both played a key role: nearly all top cities scored 8 or higher in climate, while holding ratings > 3.6.
+    	- Notably most of the top-rated cities fall into the most expensive budget level, but they make up for it with excellent weather while holding ratings > 3.6.

-	•	Bottom 10 Cities:
+- Bottom 10 Cities:
-	•	Cities such as Naypyidaw, Phnom Penh, Dhaka, and El Chaltén scored low due to poor climate (scores 1–4) and low traveler satisfaction.
+	- Bottom 10 cities scored low due to poor climate (scores 1–5) and low traveler satisfaction.
-	•	Many bottom-ranked cities had the highest budget score (3), signaling low cost, but this wasn’t enough to compensate for unfavorable weather or mediocre reviews.
+	- Many bottom-ranked cities had the highest budget score (3), signaling low cost, but this wasn’t enough to compensate for unfavorable weather or mediocre reviews.

 | Rank | City             |   Score   | Budget        | Climate        | Ratings        |
 |------|------------------|-----------|---------------|----------------|----------------|
 | 1    | Sydney           | +3.98     | 1             | 8              | 3.89           |